 This unique picture has been made by writing original C++ code on a computer where the colours were chosen with...
 Read More

 This unique picture has been made by writing original C++ code on a computer where the colours were chosen with the same creativity and freedom that an artist uses when confronted with a blank canvas.
-It is of a fractal shape created with a directed graph iterated function system (DGIFS).
+It is of a fractal nature created with a directed graph iterated function system.
 Roughly speaking it's reasonable to expect a fractal to have some sort of detailed approximate self-similarity on scaling.
 This means that its shape is repeated on ever smaller scales as we zoom into it.
 Self-similarity on scaling is present in many natural forms around us.
 For instance cauliflowers, trees, mountains, coastlines, lightning and clouds are just a few examples of some fractal shapes that occur in nature.
-Please visit the website https://gcboore.com/ for more information.
+The artist's recent mathematical research provided the motivation to create this picture.